leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 ## The code being tested

-My WordPress plugin is the [GraphQL API for WordPress](https://graphql-api.com)
+My WordPress plugin is the [GraphQL API for WordPress](https://graphql-api.com), and it is open source: [`leoloso/PoP`](https://github.com/leoloso/PoP).

-I am just days away from releasing version `0.9` of the GraphQL API plugin, after _16 months of work_, and over _1000 PRs_ from _14700 commits_ 🙀.

-If you'd like to be notified of the upcoming release, please [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) <= no spam, only announcements.)
+As a side note: The latest release of the plugin is version `0.8.1`, however I am just days away (🤞) from releasing version `0.9`, after _16 months of work_ on over _1000 PRs_ from _14700 commits_ 🙀.
+If you'd like to be notified of this upcoming release, be welcome to [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) (no spam, only announcements).

-Ok, let's start now.

 ## What must be tested